rodri042/boileractnative/README.md

 npm run dev
 ```

 It's highly recommended to enable "Live Reload".
-You can do it in the Dev Menu, which can be opened shaking your phone while the app is running.
+You can do it in the Dev Menu, which can be opened by shaking your phone while the app is running.
 To reload manually: `adb shell input text "RR"`

 ## IDE Plugins